 The amendments to MFRS 138 clarify the treatment of the carrying amount of intangible assets upon revaluation.
-The directors do not anticipate that the amendments to MFRS 138 will have a significant effect on the Group and on the Company's financial statements.
+The directors do not anticipate that the amendments to MFRS 138 will have a significant effect on the Group and the Company's financial statements.

-2.2 Standards and IC Interpretations in Issue But Not Yet Effective (Cont'd)
+(b) Standards and Amendments Issued But Not Yet Effective (Cont'd)

-(vi) Amendments to MFRSs: Annual Improvements 2011 - 2013 Cycle
+(ii) Amendments to MFRSs: Annual Improvements 2011 - 2013 Cycle